Lower Tuscohatchie Lake

 Atop the trailside boulders, look for tiny groves of lichens (here, likely toy soldiers, Cladonia bellidiflora).

-Melakwa – Pratt Lake Traverse, August 03, 2014.
+Melakwa – Pratt Lake Traverse, Washington.

 Several rivulets crisscross the trail above Lower Tuscohatchie Lake, especially during the early season snowmelt, but can be traversed with a minimum of moistening by skipping across a few well-placed stones.

-Melakwa – Pratt Lake Traverse, June 05, 2016.
+Melakwa – Pratt Lake Traverse, Washington.

 Near the lake’s outlet to Tuscohatchie Creek, another trail branches northward to Windy Lake and Kaleetan Lake.
 The main trail continues from the outlet westward to Pratt Lake.
-Upon leaving the lake, the chatter of cascading waters again greets the ear, first those of Tuscohatchie Creek and soon those of Pratt Lake‘s creek as they rush to mingle in the Pratt River.
+Upon leaving the lake, the chatter of cascading waters again greets the ear, first those of Tuscohatchie Creek and soon those of Pratt Lake‘s unnamed outlet creek as they rush to mingle in the Pratt River.

 Beyond the lake, sweeping views open.
 To the northeast, a ridge of five peaks rises: Kaleetan Peak (which includes the two leftmost “peaks”), Chair Peak (which includes the next two “peaks”), Bryant Peak, Hemlock Peak, and The Tooth.

-Melakwa – Pratt Lake Traverse, August 07, 2022.
+Melakwa – Pratt Lake Traverse, Washington.

 Wildflowers are especially abundant along the trail in the early spring and continuing through summer, including sharptooth, or, Lyall’s angelicas (Angelica arguta) (top left), Hooker’s fairy bells (Prosartes hookeri) (center left), salmonberries (Rubus spectabilis) (center), Pacific trilliums (Trillium ovatum var. ovatum) (lower left), pinesaps (Monotropa hypopitys syn.
 Hypopitys monotropa) (lower center), and white marsh marigolds (Caltha leptosepala) (right).

-Melakwa – Pratt Lake Traverse, June 05, 2016 and August 03, 2014.
+Melakwa – Pratt Lake Traverse, Washington.

 © 2014-2024 Anthony Colburn.
 Images may not be used or reproduced in any form without express written consent.